Learn How High-Impact Channel Incentive Programs can lead to Mutual Vendor/Partner Success.

 So, how do vendors transform these challenges and into money-making opportunities?
 What areas in the channel require the biggest investment that will enable partners to grow, sell and be successful?
 How do you better align your promotional strategies against your objectives?
 How do you influence the behavior of channel partners so that they are mutually beneficial?

-Proper channel incentive program creation mandates a strategic approach.
+Proper channel incentive programs mandate a strategic approach.
 In order to improve the effectiveness of your indirect sales channels, regardless of the industry, your channel incentive programs and reimbursement opportunities require thorough management and mindful execution.

-Here are 5 challenges vendors frequently struggle to solve during the channel incentive program creation process:
+Here are 5 challenges vendors frequently struggle to solve while building channel incentive programs:

 1.)
 Fighting For Partner MindShare